GrayGhostDev/investor/STREAMLIT_CLOUD.md

    - Click "Save"

 4. **Verify Dependencies**
-   - Ensure that all required packages are listed in `requirements.txt`
+   - The `requirements-streamlit.txt` file contains only the essential packages with relaxed version constraints
+   - This approach helps avoid dependency conflicts on Streamlit Cloud
-   - The following packages are essential for the application:
+   - The following packages are included:
      - streamlit
      - openai
      - geopy